 Training, qualifications & experience

-I am a fully qualified, BACP accredited integrative counselor with a person-centred background, which means that one of the most important factors during the therapy process will be the strength and quality of our therapeutic relationship.
+I am a BACP registered and accredited integrative counselor with a person-centered background, which means that one of the most important factors during the therapy process will be the strength and quality of our therapeutic relationship.